 If you or somebody else swallows Soolantra cream, seek emergency medical attention by going straight to your nearest accident and emergency department.
 Remember to take the packaging and any remaining medicine with you so that doctors know exactly what has been ingested.

 Soolantra cream is not affected by alcohol.
 However, alcohol consumption may be a trigger of rosacea and could exacerbate your symptoms.
 If alcohol makes your rosacea worse, avoid or limit your alcohol consumption while using Soolantra cream.

-No, Soolantra should not impact your ability to drive or operate machinery.
+No, Soolantra cream should not impact your ability to drive or operate machinery.
 If you do notice any disturbance to your vision, which might be caused by getting Soolantra in your eyes, you should refrain from such activities until it is safe for you to do so.

-Yes, you can use make-up after applying Soolantra.
-You should apply Soolantra first and allow it to dry before applying other cosmetic products, such as make-up or moisturisers.
+Yes, you can use make-up after applying Soolantra cream.
+You should apply Soolantra cream first and allow it to dry before applying other cosmetic products, such as make-up or moisturisers.

 No, Soolantra cream is not an antibiotic.
 Soolantra is a macrocyclic lactone anthelmintic, which means it kills parasites, but not necessarily bacteria.

 Soolantra may cause some discomfort during application, such as a burning feeling on the skin.
 If you notice your rosacea to be getting while using Soolantra, inform your doctor as soon as possible.

 Yes, you can buy Soolantra cream online from Prescription Doctor following a short online consultation.
 Simply answer a few simple questions about your general health and your condition for our doctor to review.
 If your order is approved before 3pm, our UK based pharmacy will dispense and dispatch your treatment the same day via a next-day discreet delivery.